-Today at Le Giornate del Cinema Muto in Pordenone, I am gonna see another film starring forzuto Luciano Albertini, the German adventure film Rinaldo Rinaldini (1927).
-Leading lady is Austrian film actress Grit Haid (1900-1938), who was active in the Austrian and German cinema from the mid-1910s to the 1930s.
+Today at Le Giornate del Cinema Muto in Pordenone, I am gonna see another film starring Forzuto Luciano Albertini, the German adventure film Rinaldo Rinaldini (1927).
+The leading lady is Austrian film actress Grit Haid (1900-1938), who was active in the Austrian and German cinema from the mid-1910s to the 1930s.

 German postcard by Ross Verlag, no. 3090/1, 1928-1929.
 Photo: Atelier Kiesel, Berlin.